XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-rippleapi-for-javascript.md

 {% include '_code-samples/rippleapi_quickstart/package.json' %}
 ```

-#### 3. Use Yarn to install the dependencies
+### 3. Use Yarn to install RippleAPI and dependencies

-Use Yarn to install the dependencies defined in the `package.json` file you created for your project.
+Use Yarn to install RippleAPI and the dependencies defined in the `package.json` file you created for your project.

 ```
 yarn
 ```

-This installs the dependencies into the local folder `node_modules/`.
+This installs RippleAPI and the dependencies into the local folder `node_modules/`.

-The install process may end with an `eslint` warning.
-You may safely ignore the following warning: ***TODO: necessary to mention?
-Existing doc surfaced NPM warnings.***
+The install process may end with a few warnings.
+You may safely ignore the following warnings: ***TODO: correct? any others to add?***

 ```
 warning eslint > file-entry-cache > flat-cache > circular-json@0.3.3: CircularJSON is in maintenance only, flatted is its successor.

+npm WARN optional Skipping failed optional dependency /chokidar/fsevents:

+npm WARN notsup Not compatible with your operating system or architecture: fsevents@1.0.6
 ```

-## Create Your First RippleAPI Script
+# First RippleAPI Script

 This script, `get-account-info.js`, fetches information about a hard-coded account.
 Use it to test that RippleAPI works: